RWTH-ACS/miob/README.md

 ## License

-The contents of this repository are licensed under the permissive version of the [CERN Open Hardware Licence Version 2][cern-ohl-v2]
+The contents of this repository are licensed under the weakly-reciprocal version of the [CERN Open Hardware Licence Version 2][cern-ohl-v2]

 ## Funding acknowledment